anonymousAwesome/Pokemon-TCG-GB3/List of references.md

 Dark Club: Transcendental Cha Cha Cha by Tom Cardy Dark Club: Teen Titans
 Dark Club: https://knowyourmeme.com/memes/card-games-on-motorcycles
-Dark Club: Map layout based on the club from Everhood (Note that the Dark Club NPCs and the Ghost club NPCs are not references to the Pokemon anime, unlike most of the other Neo Continent club NPCs.)
+Dark Club: Map layout loosely based on the club from Everhood (Note that the Dark Club NPCs and the Ghost club NPCs are not references to the Pokemon anime, unlike most of the other Neo Continent club NPCs.)
 Ghost Club: NPCs are from Danny Phantom
 Ghost Club: The map layout is based on the Colorless Altar location from GB2.
 Not exactly a reference, just laziness.